Introduction. You need to manage SMM

 - We discovered what content they react on

 - We came up with a draft of a content plan

 - We defined the tone of voice and set how posts at social networks should sound and look like

 The SMM starter pack is ready.
 You got rid of chaos and can start posting.

 Give your content plan a try, collect data on its performance (remember, we were talking about internal admin dashboards of social networks and Google Analytics).
-Once you completed this task, get back to our website and read the part 2: content promotion.
+Once you completed this task, get back to our website and the continuation of this approach.